mxagar/design_patterns_notes/README.md

   - Aggregation: type of composition in which the components can exist on their own, e.g., `Team` and `Player` (component).
   - Association: A general relationship where objects of one class are associated with objects of another class.
 This can be unidirectional or bidirectional.
 A `Customer` can be associated with multiple `Orders`.
   - Dependency: one class depends on another class to function.
 This is typically represented by method parameters or local variables.
 Example: A `PaymentProcessor` class depends on a `PaymentMethod` class to process payments.
+- Overloading of functions or class methods (i.e., using the same function name with different arguments or argument types) is not possible in Python &mdash; in a straightforward way; however, we can use decorartors to simulate overloading:
+  - `@singledispatch` from `functools`.
+  - `@overload` from `typing`.
 - Mixin: we inherit a class from two, they allow for the implementation of specific functionalities to be shared across multiple classes.
 - Interfaces: classes with non-implemented methods, i.e., kind of contracts that define which methods should be implemented in the inherited classes.
 In Python, interfaces can be defined using abstract base classes (`from abc import ABC, abstractmethod`) with abstract methods, i.e., using `@abstractmethod`.
 An abstract method **needs** to be defined in the derived class, otherwise the `TypeError ` is raised at the moment we attempt to create an instance of the subclass.
 - Polymorfism: when a function accepts objects of different classes because they all come from the same parent class; ability of different types of objects to be treated as instances of the same class through inheritance.